epfl-ada/ada-2022-project-yiyisoda/README.md

 # Organization within the team

 - Yichen: Handling of CMU datasets, analysis of genres.
-- Yinghui: Analysis of age distribution of cast, gender ratio of crews, common adjective and noun.
+- Yinghui: Analysis of gender ratio of crews, age distribution of cast,sentiment adjectives, WordCloud.
 - Sophia: Handling of CMU datasets, analysis of countries/languages.
 - David: Handling of IMDb datasets, extract words around pronouns.